TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmd.rst

    method :meth:`do_shell` (if such a method is defined).

    This method will return when the :meth:`postcmd` method returns a true value.
-   The *stop* argument to :meth:`postcmd` is the return value from the command's corresponding :meth:`do_\*` method.
+   The *stop* argument to :meth:`postcmd` is the return value kutoka the command's corresponding :meth:`do_\*` method.

    If completion is enabled, completing commands will be done automatically, and